musingstudio/pherephone/Notes.md

 ##  invalid character '<' looking for beginning of value

 ## We have to add to our followers only if we get an accept back because some return 200 even if they don't accept

+## Mastodon chokes with a trailing slash in the actor id